nveenverma/Projects/Exploring StackOverflow/README.md

-# Exploring Stack Overflow
+# *Exploring Stack Overflow*

-***In this project, we will list down the most tagged languages in StackOverflow.<br>We will also list top voted question alongwith it's top answer for each language.***
+***In this mini-project, we will list down the most tagged languages in StackOverflow.<br>We will also list top voted question alongwith it's top answer for each language.***

 To do so, we will scrape the `StackOverflow Website's Tags` [Page](https://stackoverflow.com/tags?tab=popular).